blakeembrey/change-case/README.md

 All methods support non-ASCII characters and non-string entities, such as objects with a `toString` property, numbers and booleans.
 Empty values (`null` and `undefined`) will result in an empty string.

-Every method is available on npm as individual packages.
+Every method is also available on npm as individual packages.

 ## Installation